-This document was formally adopted by the Council on 12 November 2019 and sets out the strategic vision, masterplan and delivery strategy for the Stockport Town Centre West area, now being delivered by the Mayoral Development Corporation.
-It proposes transformational change over the next 15-20 years through the delivery of approximately 3,500 high quality new homes, up to 100,000m of employment floorspace together with associated green space, social infrastructure etc. to create "Greater Manchester's newest, greenest and coolest affordable urban neighbourhood".
+This approved document sets out the strategic vision, masterplan and delivery strategy for the Stockport Town Centre West area, now being delivered by the Mayoral Development Corporation.
+It proposes transformational change over the next 15-20 years through the delivery of approximately 3,500 high quality new homes, up to 100,000m2 of employment floorspace together with associated green space, social infrastructure etc. to create "Greater Manchester's newest, greenest and coolest affordable urban neighbourhood".
 Though not a planning policy document, it is a material consideration in the determination of this application.